Nepley/pcb-apworld/README.md

 **Traps:** You can choose to have traps replacing a percentages of filler items.
 You can set the weight of each individual trap.

-**Death Link** You can choose to activate Death Link.
+**Death Link:** You can choose to activate Death Link.

-**Ring Link** You can choose to activate Ring Link, synchronizing your gain and loss of Power Points.
+**Ring Link:** You can choose to activate Ring Link, synchronizing your gain and loss of Power Points.

 ## How to use